Start9Labs/capacitor-tor/README.md

     await this.torClient.initTor();
     console.log(`Tor Daemon initialized.`);
   }

-  async testTorClient() {
-    this.torReply = await this.torClient.sendReq({
-      verb: HttpVerb.GET,
-      host: '<your-favorite-hidden-service>.onion',
-      port: 80,
-      path: '/'
-    });
 }
-}
 ```

-We use the javascript capacitor plugin import syntax `import { TorClient, HttpVerb } from 'capacitor-tor-client';` to get typescript type safety in the Ionic code.
+We use the javascript capacitor plugin import syntax `import { TorClient } from 'capacitor-tor-client';` to get typescript type safety in the Ionic code.